eigenein/nest-restream/README.md

 ## `token-keeper.py`

 This is a simple service to keep a working access token in a file.
+Basically, it [obtains a new token](https://developers.google.com/identity/protocols/oauth2/web-server#offline) as soon as old one expires.

 To use it, you need a client ID, client secret, and a refresh token.
 See the [Quick Start Guide on Google Developers](https://developers.google.com/nest/device-access/get-started) to obtain them.

 ```text
 ❯ ./token-keeper.py --help